Onyx-Protocol/Onyx/docs/getting-started/configure.md

 ### Testnet resets

-**Chain Testnet is reset every two weeks**.
-Chain Core will automatically detect a reset and prompt you to reset your Chain Core and connect to the new Chain testnet blockchain.
+**Chain Testnet is reset weekly**.
+Your Chain Core will automatically detect this and prompt you to reconnect to the new Chain testnet blockchain.